thepensionsregulator/dvd-design-history/app/posts/2023-04-21-assesment.md

 ## To be raise with the panel

 Although we agree that the team need to look further into the ways into the service according to alpha guidelines we do not need to <a href="https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works">understand or prototype ways into the service in alpha</a>.

 Questions were raised around technology choices which were made at organisations level and out of the control of the service team

-Service performance
+Service performanceccd

 ## Moving forward